nrfconnect/sdk-nrf/include/net/aws_iot.rst

 - :option:`CONFIG_AWS_IOT_BROKER_HOST_NAME`
 - :option:`CONFIG_AWS_IOT_CLIENT_ID_STATIC`

-To enable the application to optionally pass a client id at runtime, set the ``client_id`` entry in the :cpp:class:`aws_iot_config` structure passed in the :cpp:func:`aws_iot_init` function and set the following option:
+To enable the application to optionally pass a client id at runtime, set the ``client_id`` entry in the :cpp:class:`aws_iot_config` structure passed in the :c:func:`aws_iot_init` function and set the following option:

 - :option:`CONFIG_AWS_IOT_CLIENT_ID_APP`